RvanVeenendaal/Spreadsheet-Complexity-Analyser/README.md

 mvn -DskipTests package

 This creates:
-- Thin jar: target/spreadsheet-complexity-analyser-1.0.0-SNAPSHOT.jar
-- Fat (executable) jar: target/spreadsheet-complexity-analyser-1.0.0-SNAPSHOT-fat.jar
+- Release jar (executable, with dependencies): target/SpreadsheetComplexityAnalyser-<version>.jar

 Run e.g.

-java -jar target/spreadsheet-complexity-analyser-1.0.0-SNAPSHOT-fat.jar -h
+java -jar target/SpreadsheetComplexityAnalyser-<version>.jar -h

 If you use -c, keep SpreadsheetComplexityAnalyser.cfg in your working directory.